 - Minutes later, Sam does it again, while performing a Face Palm.

-- Darth Vader does something similar in Revenge of the Sith: when he's on Mustafar slaughtering the Separatist council, a battle droid shoots at him from behind, and without turning around, he just puts his lightsaber behind him, deflecting the blaster bolt back and destroying the droid.
+- Darth Vader does something similar in Star Wars Episode III Revenge Of The Sith: when he's on Mustafar slaughtering the Separatist council, a battle droid shoots at him from behind, and without turning around, he just puts his lightsaber behind him, deflecting the blaster bolt back and destroying the droid.
 This occurs right before he turns to face the camera, showing off the red-rimmed yellow eyes of Dark Side corruption.

 - Parodied in the Do You Know Praying Mantis? scene from Robin Hood: Men in Tights.